kongpop10/ReAct-Nexus/README.md

 - The UI has been optimized for a more streamlined user experience with compact conversation management and configurable components.
 - The application supports Windows, macOS, and Linux platforms, with Windows-specific shortcuts provided for convenience.
 - The Workspace Explorer feature provides cross-platform file opening capabilities, using the appropriate method for each operating system.
+- The LLM configuration supports multiple providers (OpenRouter, OpenAI, xAI) with provider-specific model selections.
+- The application supports the `reasoning_effort` parameter for OpenAI and xAI models that support it (like o3-mini, o4-mini, and grok-3-mini-beta).

 ---